zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 Note that this is different from the case where you [only specify a parent image](../../../../docs/book/how-to/customize-docker-builds/docker-settings-on-a-pipeline.md#using-a-pre-built-parent-image) and don't want to `skip_build`.
 In the latter, ZenML still builds the image but does it on top of your parent image and not the base ZenML image.
 {% endhint %}
 {% hint style="info" %}
-If you're using an image that was already built by ZenML in a previous pipeline run, you don't need to worry about what goes in it as long as it was built for the same stack as your current pipeline run.
+If you're using an image that was already built by ZenML in a previous pipeline run, you don't need to worry about what goes in it as long as it was built for the **same stack** as your current pipeline run.
 You can use it directly.
 {% endhint %}

 The following points are derived from how ZenML builds an image internally and will help you make your own images.

 ### Your stack requirements

-A ZenML Stack can have different tools and each comes with its own requirements.
+A ZenML Stack can have different components and each comes with its own requirements.
 You need to ensure that your image contains them.
 The following is how you can get a list of stack requirements.

 ```python
 from zenml.client import Client